 Front Office Coordinator

-- Welcoming program participants and offering individual attention;
+- Welcoming program participants and offering individual attention

-- Answering the telephone and taking messages for staff and program participants;
+- Answering the telephone and taking messages for staff and program participants

-- Microsoft Word;
+- Using Microsoft Word

-- Using the Internet to search;
+- Using the Internet to locate information

 - Filling out online job applications.